 - Operating costs

 But keep in mind that the most important thing is providing services.
 Your service needs to be something that people need or want.

 Define your goals.
 You need metrics to assess your progress.
 Adjusting your goals along the way does not mean defeat.
 Instead, sit down and analyze why you are unable to achieve the goals that you originally set.
 It could be that you lack the resources or that the marketing is not as efficient as you thought.
-It could be time to aim your marketing efforts at a different audience.
+It could be time to aim your marketing efforts, such as reliable link building.